infojunkie/blog/_posts/2020-11-17-validate-musicxml.md

 WXS schema musicxml-3.1/schema/musicxml.xsd failed to compile
 ```

-# MusicXML validation programmatically
+## MusicXML validation programmatically
-If you application imports or exports MusicXML files, it's a good idea to validate them before processing, to avoid tripping your code or exporting invalid files.
-On my [iReal Pro to MusicXML converter](https://github.com/infojunkie/ireal-musicxml), I use the JavaScript module [validate-with-xmllint](https://github.com/aautio/validate-with-xmllint) in the tests to ensure that the converter module generates valid MusicXML.
+If you application exports MusicXML files, it's a good idea to validate them before processing, to avoid tripping your code or exporting invalid files.
+On my [iReal Pro to MusicXML converter](https://github.com/infojunkie/ireal-musicxml), I use the JavaScript module [validate-with-xmllint](https://www.npmjs.com/package/validate-with-xmllint) in the tests to ensure that the converter module generates valid MusicXML.
 Since this needs to run at build time, and not on production, I only [need to install `xmllint` on the CI server](https://github.com/infojunkie/ireal-musicxml/blob/main/.travis.yml#L7).

+But XSD validation is not enough to ensure that your generated XML is valid _semantically_.
+It is also necessary to ensure that the expected elements are present, and contain the right values.
+For this, you need to reach inside your generated XML and compare generated values with your expectations.
+The easiest and most maintainable way I've found for that is using [XPath, the XML query language](https://developer.mozilla.org/en-US/docs/Web/XPath).
+For this, I use [`xmldom`](https://www.npmjs.com/package/xmldom) and [`xpath.js`](https://www.npmjs.com/package/xpath.js) to [validate the generated MusicXML files during the test phase](https://github.com/infojunkie/ireal-musicxml/blob/f915531d2b8abef62beebdf72cacde7d555c4f54/test/musicxml.spec.js#L40-L57).

 That's it!
 Hope you find this useful :raised_hands: